hazzik/DelegateDecompiler/src/DelegateDecompiler.EntityFrameworkCore6.Tests/GeneratedDocumentation/DetailedListOfSupportedCommandsWithSQL.md

 Detail With Sql of supported commands
 ============
-## Documentation produced for DelegateDecompiler, version 0.32.1.0 on Tuesday, 25 October 2022 13:32
+## Documentation produced for DelegateDecompiler, version 0.33.0.0 on Wednesday, 26 October 2022 12:42

 This file documents what linq commands **DelegateDecompiler** supports when working with [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) (EF).